Nyamekesse/Vital-Ai-Front-End/README.md

 - [React Query](https://react-query.tanstack.com/): Enables efficient data fetching and synchronization for improved performance.
 - [Tailwind CSS](https://tailwindcss.com/): A utility-first CSS framework for building custom and responsive designs.
 - [Material-UI](https://material-ui.com/): Provides a rich set of UI components for a modern and polished look.

-## Installation

-To set up the frontend locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/Nyamekesse/Vital-Ai-Front-End.git`
-2. Install dependencies: `cd vitalai-frontend` and `npm install`
-3. Start the development server: `npm run dev`

-## Usage

-Once the development server is running, visit `http://localhost:5001` in your web browser to access the application.

 ## Google Collaboratory Notebooks